An application using a JNI library which loads a library from

 /Library hierarchies, they cannot load libraries which have not been Notarized.
 Note that Apple has been tightening this up progressively.

-In the short term, the resolution is to download the zip image of the version of Zulu you need, and extract the bundle to a folder outside
+In the short term, the resolution is to download the zip image of the version of Azul Zulu Builds of OpenJDK that you need, and extract the bundle to a folder outside

 /System.
 When you want to run your application, first set

 DYLD_LIBRARY_PATH=/usr/local/lib, and then use the java executable from the unzipped install.
 In time, as Apple extends its security model, this option may go away.

 In order to ensure that your application is able to continue to load any third-party libraries in the future, contact the library authors and let them know that you need them to submit their libraries for Notarization.

 the following versions and later: